New technology may help those with sleep apnea

 “We can use this to increase the safety of people who are under sedation after surgery by knowing if they stop breathing,” said Neal Patwari, senior author.

 These types of improvements could be key for caregivers who worry when their elder loved ones are at home during the evenings.
-Although senior alert systems can’t tell when someone has stopped breathing, they do work to get a caregiver or medical personnel to a senior’s house if they fall or have an accident.
+Although senior medical alert systems can’t tell when someone has stopped breathing, they do work to get a caregiver or medical personnel to a senior’s house if they fall or have an accident.